Big-company strategy. Small-business math.

 The work you offloaded just moved.

-AI was supposed to free up time for human-only work.
+AI was supposed to free up time for the work only the owner can do.
 Instead, the mechanical work moved to prompting, vetting outputs, and hunting hallucinations.
-A senior consultant who used to spend 8 hours on framework application now spends 6 hours in a chat window, and the brief at the end is less defensible than the one they would have written themselves.
+The owner who used to spend 8 hours thinking through a decision now spends 6 hours in a chat window, and the answer at the end is less defensible than the one they would have reasoned out themselves.
 The promise inverted itself.

 The thesis: One system, doing the actual work.
 You get the brief and your hours back.